Champaign woman dies after being hit by a vehicle last week

 Champaign County Coroner Duane Northrup said Mary E. “Lizzy” Warner, 29, died at 2:56 p.m.
 Friday at Carle Foundation Hospital from multiple traumatic injuries.

-Champaign police spokesman Tom Yelich said about 8:40 p.m. on Wednesday, Ms. Warner was walking east across Duncan Road just north of Helen Court by the County Market on Kirby when she was hit by a southbound vehicle.
+Champaign police spokesman Tom Yelich said at about 8:40 p.m.
+Wednesday, Ms. Warner was walking east across Duncan Road just north of Helen Court, near the County Market on Kirby Avenue, when she was hit by a southbound vehicle.

 Yelich said although the police report is not complete, it was his understanding that the driver showed no signs of impairment and cooperated with police in their investigation.

-A University High School graduate and a Ph.D. candidate at Northeastern University, Ms. Warner donated several organs so that others could live, including her kidneys, pancreas, corneas and skin.
+A University Laboratory High School graduate and Ph.D. candidate at Northeastern University, Ms. Warner donated several organs so that others could live, including her kidneys, pancreas, corneas and skin.